 It is located on the remote yet beautiful Cornish coast overlooking the most dazzling golden beaches and blue seas.
 Newquay offers a fantastic setting and thriving nightlife which competes even with some European destinations but for a lot cheaper, no wonder why it’s so popular with tourists.
 If you fancy a chill night out with the boys surrounded by a lot of outdoor activities, then Newquay is the place for you.

-Best Bars in Newquay
+Best Bars for a Newquay Stag Do

 Being the hotspot for nightlife in all of Cornwall, Newquay promises to deliver a fantastic night out whether it be a chill one by the shores or a mad one at a busy bar.
 Newquay has some stylish bars like Whiskers, On the Rocks and the charming Smuggler’s Den Inn.
 The location is just brill and you will most certainly appreciate the views before your eyes and realise you’ve made a great choice.
 Party out loud at Berties Nightclub or have a few bevies in the more exotic Dolphin Bar.